CSS-Paged-Media/html2pdf-tool-comparison/docs/index.md

 layout: page
 title: Home
 permalink: /
-description: A comparison between mPDF, typeset.sh, PDFreactor, wkhtmltopdf, WeasyPrint, and Prince.
+description: A comparison between mPDF, typeset.sh, PDFreactor, wkhtmltopdf, WeasyPrint, Prince, and Puppeteer.
 ---

 ## 👋 Hey!
 Nice that you are here!